Please select a question below to find out more about each topic.

 Applying

-From 2023, all candidates for Geography are required to sit the Geography Admissions Test (GAT) in November.
-Decisions about which candidates to call for interview will be made on the basis of the performance in the GAT, as well as contextualised GCSE results and other information from the UCAS form.
+From 2024, decisions about which candidates to call for interview will be made on the basis of contextualised GCSE results and other information from the UCAS form.
 As at other universities, Oxford makes conditional or unconditional offers to candidates, depending upon whether they have taken their A Levels.
-Decisions about whom to admit to read Geography are made on the basis of information on performance in the GAT, candidates' UCAS forms, and performance in interview.
+Decisions about whom to admit to read Geography are made on the basis of information on candidates' UCAS forms, and performance in interview.
+Applicants for Oxford must submit their UCAS forms by the October deadline.rom 2024, decisions about which candidates to call for interview will be made on the basis of contextualised GCSE results and other information from the UCAS form.
+As at other universities, Oxford makes conditional or unconditional offers to candidates, depending upon whether they have taken their A Levels.
+Decisions about whom to admit to read Geography are made on the basis of information on candidates' UCAS forms, and performance in interview.
 Applicants for Oxford must submit their UCAS forms by the October deadline.

 The School of Geography and the Environment admits approximately eighty students to read geography each year.
 For candidates offering A levels, we normally expect A*AA.
 The A* may be in any A level subject.
 We do not have any preferred A level combinations and there are no required subjects.
 Taking Geography at A level is not a requirement, although nearly all candidates will have taken Geography.
 We do not accept General Studies as a qualifying A-level for admission.
 The School also accepts candidates completing the International Baccalaureate (IB), Scottish Highers/Advanced Highers and internationally-recognised equivalents of A-levels.